Angular-time evolution for the Affleck-Kennedy-Lieb-Tasaki chain and its edge-state dynamics: Summary and Discussions

 \acknowledgments

-This work is supported by Grants-in-Aid for Transformative Research Area "The Natural Laws of Extreme Universe---A New Paradigm for Spacetime and Matter from Quantum Information" (Nos.
-JP21H05182 and JP21H05191) from JSPS of Japan.
+This work is supported by Grants-in-Aid for Transformative Research Area "The Natural Laws of Extreme Universe---A New Paradigm for Spacetime and Matter from Quantum Information" (Grant No. JP21H05182 and No. JP21H05191) from JSPS of Japan.